Home treatment is often the first treatment for a rotator cuff problem. Treatment can help relieve the discomfort and keep the problem from getting

-Rest your injured shoulder.
+Rest your injured shoulder, although gentle movement of the shoulder is recommended.
 Limit repetitive

 movement, and avoid strenuous activity and activities where your arms move